Second order semi-parametric inference for multivariate log Gaussian Cox processes: Introduction

-In the context of multivariate point processes, \cite{hessellund:etal:20} used a semi-parametric model for the multivariate intensity function assuming a multiplicative structure where for each type of points, the intensity function is a product of a common background intensity and a log-linear factor modeling effects of covariates.
+In the context of multivariate point processes, \cite{hessellund:etal:20} used a semi-parametric model for the multivariate intensity function.
+They assumed a multiplicative structure where for each type of points, the intensity function is a product of a common background intensity and a log-linear factor modeling effects of covariates.
 Hence focus is on estimating differences between the intensity functions (for different types of points) that can be explained in terms of the covariates.
-In the bivariate case this model coincides with the one used in \cite{diggle:etal:07}.
+In the bivariate case this model coincides with the one used in \cite{diggle:etal:07} and \cite{xu:waagepetersen:guan:19}.
 However, \cite{hessellund:etal:20} did not impose any restrictive assumptions regarding the correlations within each type of points or between different types of points.
 While the main focus in \cite{hessellund:etal:20} was inference for the intensity function, they also obtained non-parametric estimates of ratios of cross pair correlation functions.
-They were, however, not able to obtain estimates of the individual cross pair correlation functions.
+They were, however, not able to obtain estimates of the individual cross pair correlation functions. \cite{xu:etal:20} obtained a consistent estimate of a common pair correlation function in presence of a common completely unspecified intensity function but they considered the particular multivariate setting of independent and identically distributed point processes.

 Our objective in this paper is to infer the full within and between correlation structure of a multivariate point process.
 To do so we adopt the parametric log Gaussian Cox process (LGCP) model for the correlation structure proposed in \cite{Waage} and further considered in \cite{choiruddin:etal:19}.
 This model is flexible and has a very natural interpretation in terms of latent structures.
 However, to deal with complex intensity functions, we replace the parametric model for the intensity function used in \cite{Waage} with the semi-parametric model for the intensity function from \cite{hessellund:etal:20}.
 In this way we combine the strengths of two modelling approaches.